littlemonkee/ADR-website/README.md

 #### Approach
 This site was tested across multiple browsers (Chrome, Safari, Microsoft Edge, Internet Explorer, FireFox) using browsers downloaded on my own Windows based and Mac OS based hardware, and on multiple mobile devices (Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 5/SE, 6/7/8 and 6/7/8 Plus, iPhone X, iPad and iPad Pro) using Google Chrome Developer Tools and also using my own mobile phone following deployment, to ensure compatibility and responsiveness.
 I also undertook two sessions of "User Acceptance Testing (UAT)" with the Company Director.
+The HTML code passed through the W3C validator and the CSS code passed through the jigsaw validator.
 The site mostly functions as intended with one exception (see below).
 Links to external websites open in new tabs.
 The menu swaps from the larger segmented bar to the collapsed mobile-friendly navigation with elements within each working as intended for either touch screen or mouse usage.

 #### Issue resolution